-A frequent knitter from the age of 7, Beth has been a lover of textiles.
-She knit her first sweater at age 10 and knit a hammock for her Dad when she was 12 (out of jute).
 Beth began weaving at age 17, on a home-made loom constructed of 2×4’s by her then boyfriend.
 Self-taught, she wove through high school and college, including one year at the School of the Art Institute of Chicago.
 Looms and yarns were stored away during a long period of raising children and full-time employment.
 But the loom came out of storage in January of 2009 and the weaving has been abundant ever since.
-Beth has recently been able to take workshops through weaving guilds, conferences and Fine Line.
 She has experimented with many woven structures, fine tuned her color-eye and realized her passion – weaving.
 Beth is anxious to share what she has learned with others.
 Since she was self-taught, she is aware of the many benefits of a class situation.
-Along with knitting and weaving, Beth enjoys her English Bulldogs and gardening.
 She also enjoys spending time with that old loom building boyfriend, who she has been married to for 35 years.

 Dagmar is a dye master, fiber artist, and teacher.
-Since 1995, she has served as copublisher and coeditor of the Turkey Red Journal, a newsletter dedicated to natural dyes; in 2002, she received the Handweavers Guild of America’s Certificate of Excellence in Dyeing.
-Dagmar’s colorful woven scarves appear in Handwoven Scarves (Interweave Press, 1999), and regularly grace the pages of Handwoven magazine.
-She lives in Chicago, Illinois.
+Since 1995, she has served as copublisher and coeditor of the Turkey Red Journal, a newsletter dedicated to natural dyes.
+In 2002, she received the Handweavers Guild of America’s Certificate of Excellence in Dyeing.

 Lela has been working with fiber all her life.
-She learned to knit and crochet as a child.
 While attending California College of Art and Craft she learned to weave and began designing knotted fiber sculptures and jewelry.
 A few years ago she learned felting, combined it with painting techniques, and began creating dimensional landscapes that use both wet felting and needle felting.
-After many years of exhibiting in art shows and galleries, teaching has now become a favorite creative outlet.

 Michele enjoys dyeing threads to weave or braid.
 She designs Art-to-Wear clothing from her handwoven cloth.
 Her creations have been selected in multiple Uncommon Thread and HGA fashion shows.
 Michele is fascinated by the many braiding techniques from around the world and uses her hand dyed threads for a wide variety of projects.
 She really enjoys working with Ply-Split braiding and has developed workshops for making jewelry with her hand dyed cords.

 Ellen has been weaving baskets since 1984.
 Making that first basket sparked a lifelong interest in hand work.
-Ellen’s journey began with a class at the Park District taught by a neighbor.
-After making her first basket, she has taught adults and children.
 It has always been Ellen’s desire to share the knowledge of what she has learned with others and to keep learning more about this ancient art.
 Ellen brings humor and a “can do” attitude to the classes she teaches.